fhiso/basic-concepts/patterns.md

 | S `{n}`    | all concatenations of exactly *n* strings in *L*(S)                       |
 | S `{n,}`   | all concatenations of at least *n* strings in *L*(S)                      |

-{.ednote ...} Note that the text for *branch* avoids using the word "concatenation" as there is ambiguity in that word's suggestion of ordering, but that ambiguity does not apply for the use in the above table.
-We might still want to either formally define "concatenation" or re-work the above table to not use it.
+{.ednote ...} Note that the text for *branch* avoids using the word "concatenation" as there is ambiguity in that word's suggestion of ordering, but that ambiguity does not matter in the above table.
+We might still either formally define "concatenation" or re-work the above table to not use it in a future release of this standard.
 {/}

 {.note} The above omits `{,n}`, which some regex dialects allow as a shorthand for `{0,n}`.